hannahmme/wRESTling__bots/README.md

 "dance", "run", one of the bots will reply with an adequate answer, while the other bots will answer with simple messages like "hi".

+If someone tries to enter a chat without being a registered user first, they will be notified and sent back to the 'homepage' where they can register themselves.
+If someone tries to send a message without being a registered user, they will be notified.
+If someone tries to send a message as a registered user, but not being a participant in the chatroom, they will be notified.

 You can log out of the application by clicking the "Log out"-button either from the main page or inside a chat room.
 Your user will then be removed from the chat rooms you are registered in and from the application's list of registered users.